onino-js/NEAT/documentation/neat-implementation.md

 Object: Configuration
 Properties:

-    - The percentage of best performing members allowed to reproduce with crossovers. - A fitness threshold to evaluate wether or not two Genomes equally perform or not.
+    - The percentage of best performing members allowed to reproduce with crossovers.

 ```